Farini/SkyNation/Readme.md

 - [ ] LSS View -> Improve Peripherals and Ingredients Detail View
 - [ ] LSS View -> Each Peripheral should have its own Detail View and actions
 - [ ] Free Supply Drop-offs -> Pay for more
+- [ ] If you simulate your vehicles, you get an extra XP for the Garage

 - [X] 5/21 Scene Improvements
     - [X] Cleanup Original Scene